Disasters happen - don't think if, think when

 Many people think they don’t have time to make a plan, or that they don’t need one.

 Those who plan and prepare for emergencies can reduce the impact of an emergency and are likely to recover more quickly.
 A plan will help you know what to do to avoid having to make last minute decisions that could prove deadly.

 You'll need to be able to look after yourself when an emergency or disaster occurs, emergency services may not be able to help you straight away.

 Even if you're not directly affected by an emergency such as a fire or flood, you may still be affected as roads may be closed, access to some areas may be restricted, and electricity and water supplies may be cut off.

 The time to prepare is now - don’t wait until it is too late.

 Recent incidents in South Australia

-Thousands of South Australians are affected by emergencies every year.
+Thousands of South Australians and their animals are affected by emergencies every year.